gofr-dev/gofr/docs/advanced-guide/grpc/page.md

 --go-grpc_opt=paths=source_relative \
 customer.proto
 ```
-Above command will generate two files `customer.pb.go` and `customer_grpc.pb.go` and these contain necessary code to perform rpc calls.
+Above command will generate two files `customer.pb.go` and `customer_grpc.pb.go` and these contain necessary code to perform RPC calls.
 In `customer.pb.go` you can find `CustomerService` interface-
 ```go
 // CustomerServiceServer is the server API for CustomerService service.